-Spend a day out in the heather and depending on where you are, you might see a curlew, black grouse, ring ouzel, field vole, merlin, short-eared owl, adder, red grouse, golden plover, a carnivorous sundew plant, meadow pipit, or even a hen harrier!
+Spend a day out in the heather and depending on where you are, you might see a curlew, black grouse, ring ouzel, field vole, merlin, short-eared owl, adder, red grouse, golden plover, a carnivorous sundew plant or meadow pipit.
+Maybe even a hen harrier!

-And it's not just wildlife that benefits from moorland.
+It's not just wildlife which benefits from moorland.
 Most of our rain falls in the uplands and moorlands act as a natural reservoir, slowly releasing it into rivers and streams to supply the water that comes out of our taps.